 A few months ago she was more or less confined to bed.
 The thought of any food was more than she could deal with.
 I was at a loss of what to talk about; our common ground had been pulled from under us.
 For the first time, food was off the table.
-Instead we ventured into death and fear, lost loves, and hopes for her family.
+Instead, we ventured into death and fear, lost love, and hopes for her family.

 “Do you know that most of my treasured dining moments have been with you?
-Sitting in your kitchen one rainy evening in 1982; you made a risotto out of wild mushroom that friends had just picked.
-To this day I have never tasted a better one.
-A fall night at Genoa restaurant in Portland with you at least fifteen years ago, when the waiter recognized me from when he and I had worked together at John Ash restaurant so many years before.
+Sitting in your kitchen one rainy evening in 1982; you made a risotto out of wild mushrooms we had picked that afternoon.
+To this day I have never tasted a better risotto.
+Remember that fall night at Genoa restaurant in Portland with you fifteen years ago, when the waiter recognized me from when he and I had worked together at John Ash restaurant so many years before.
 Losing ourselves in the tasting menu at Park Kitchen on a warm summer night in 1999.
 Exceptional sweetbreads at Beaker & Flask.
-On another evening, dinner with you at Ten-01 was so memorable – the company, cocktails, food, wine, everything; it is one of the first experiences that I think of when someone asks me about my favorite meals of all time.
-Multiple dinners in the early days of Oliveto in Oakland, The Slanted Door and Greens in San Francisco.
+Another evening, dinner with you at Ten-01 was so memorable – the company, cocktails, food, wine, everything; it is one of the first experiences that I think of when someone asks me about my favorite meals of all time.
+Multiple dinners in the early days of Oliveto in Oakland, The Slanted Door restaurant, and Greens in San Francisco.
 Then there was our final dinner together last winter at Chez Panisse.
-We both knew that your path was short, and I could only imagine how much pain you must have felt, and yet I was important enough to you that, no matter how difficult it was, you were going to make sure that I could experience another dinner downstairs at your favorite restaurant.
+We both knew that your path was short.
+I could only imagine how much pain you must have felt, and yet I was important enough to you that, no matter how difficult it was, you were going to make sure that I could experience another dinner downstairs at your favorite restaurant.
 I went with full intention of writing about it, but was so overwhelmed by the entire experience, I never managed to put many words on paper.”

-On my last visit to see Pam, she was too sick to get out of bed, and angry at the world.
-I told her that I would be driving up to Healdsburg that afternoon for lunch.
+On my last visit to see Pam, she was too sick to get out of bed and angry at the world.
+I told her that I would be driving up to Healdsburg that afternoon for lunch before heading to Portland.
 Her eyes brightened.
 “Remember John Ash?
 What a restaurant that was back in the day!
-You have to go to the Downtown Bakery and have a croissant… they are so wonderful!”
+You have to go to Downtown Bakery and have a croissant… they are so wonderful!”

 A few nights before she died, Chez Panisse was reopening after a fire.
-In one of our last conversations she said, “I’ve got reservations for opening night!
+In one of our last conversations, she said, “I’ve got reservations for opening night!
 You have to come!”
-A fighter to the last-minute, but a few days later she slipped away.
+A few days later she slipped away.

 One day I will return to Chez Panisse.
 I’ll eat downstairs, save a chair, and think of her and that last reservation.
 Who knows, maybe I’ll drop a pinch of ashes into a plant on the way out.
 She’d like that.